behzadwaseem/cnc-chatter-research/README.md

 # About
-##### A collection of programs used to record and visualize data collected by an IMU sensor attached to a CNC machine.
+##### A collection of programs used to record and process data collected by an IMU sensor attached to a CNC machine.

 ## Requirements: